Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 ## TL:DR

 This framework defines the governance process for [selected topics](./governance-scope.md) in the Shimmer network.
 Changes will be proposed using a three-stage process that can result in a vote by Shimmer token holders.
 The [governance forum](https://govern.iota.org) hosts the discussions and proposals.
-This framework defines the detailed rules and standardizes decision-making processes that must be followed to make changes in the network.
-The specification hosted in this Wiki article was created in a proposal to the Shimmer community.
-Only the defined final specification is hosted here and the parts 1.
-Simple Summary, 2.
-Abstract, 3.
-Motivation, 6.
-Implementation have been left out of publishing in the Wiki.
-The full proposal including these sections can be read [here](https://github.com/iota-community/Shimmer-Governance/blob/main/The%20Shimmer%20Governance%20Framework.md)
+This framework defines the detailed rules and standardizes decision-making processes that must be followed to make governance decisions in the network.

 ## 4. Governance Specification